paulch42/lean-spec/README.md

 This tutorial is an introduction to the use of Lean for the specification of software functionality.
 The aim is to express what a function is intended to achieve, not how it is achieved.
-How one might derive a program that meets a specification using the Lean logic is not addressed here.
+How one might verify or derive a program that meets a specification using the Lean logic is not addressed here.
 The contents of this tutorial are:

 |   |   |